 Can you imagine Jordan or Gretzky standing next to giant phallic-shaped bananas?

 So, here we are.

-I like to fill my days with more than just training and you like to fill your mouth with more than just protein and salads.
+I like to fill my days with more than just training and you like to fill your mouth with more than just protein and salad.
 Is that okay for us?
 I think so.
-I think the answer rests in the great, vast middle we are always trying to achieve which will hopefully lead us to attaining a life of enjoyment.
+I think the answer rests in the great vast middle we are always trying to achieve which will hopefully lead us to attain a life of enjoyment.
 My secret is not that I have learned how to love the things I don’t, but how to do the things I love.
 I can’t sit and analyze an entire discography or 1,000 pages of David Foster Wallace if I’m not alive and interested.
 I can’t hike and see the beauty at the top of the trail if I can’t breathe.
 I can’t dance if I have no flexibility.
 I can’t wear clothes and have style the way I want if I’m not the size I want to be.
-It’s about me and my needs – not assumptions.
-I, personally, don’t care to see video after video of squats much like I don’t like watching baseball – I’d rather play it.
-I’m not huge in sports voyeurism but that doesn’t mean I don’t like participating in them or being physically able to do so.
+It’s about me and my needs—not assumptions.
+Personally, I don’t care to watch video after video of people doing squats much like I don’t like watching baseball—I’d much rather play it.
+I’m not a huge sports voyeur but that doesn’t mean I don’t like participating and I want to be physically able to do so.

 You define what makes you a well-rounded and healthy person.

 You define who your ultimate human being is.